The University of Texas at San Antonio logo

 Key Highlights

-• Ranked among "R1: Doctoral Universities – Very High Research Activity," a distinction held by only ~4.7% of U.S. universities.
+• Ranked among 'R1: Doctoral Universities – Very High Research Activity,' a status held by less than 5% of U.S. universities.

-• Generates a significant $7 billion in annual economic impact for the region.
+• Generates an impressive $7 billion in annual economic impact for the region.

-• Roadrunners compete in NCAA Division I FBS as part of The American Athletic Conference.
+• Home to the spirited UTSA Roadrunners, competing in NCAA Division I FBS as members of The American Athletic Conference.

 Timeline